Doctor Who missing episodes: The Daleks' Master Plan

 The Daleks' Master Plan was never sold abroad; only Australia requested viewing copies (excepting Episode 7, "The Feast of Steven"), and eventually declined to purchase the serial.
 This viewing copy was archived at ABC's Gore Hill studio, which was sold in 2003.
 The episodes may have been returned to the BBC in 1975, but according to Paul Vanezis they may also still be in Australia.

-Three of the serial's 12 episodes have been recovered.
+Five of the serial's 12 episodes have been recovered.
 In July 1983, 16 mm copies of episodes 5 and 10 were discovered in the basement of a Mormon church in London.
 Episode 2 was returned in 2004 by former BBC engineer Francis Watson.
 He had come across the film in the 1970s, while clearing a projector testing room at the BBC's Ealing Studios.
 Instead of disposing of the film as instructed, he brought it home – eventually to return it to the BBC when he realised its value.
+In March 2026, the BBC announced that Film is Fabulous! had recovered episodes 1 and 3 from a private collection.
+The episodes were found in a deceased collector's cardboard box with other prints in 2026.
+To protect the identity of the deceased private collector, the circumstances of how the episodes were acquired by the collector have been withheld from the public.
+Four other Hartnell-era episodes, all of which already existed in the archives, were located in the same collection.
+(Note: The four other episodes in question are episodes 2 and 3 of The Daleks, episode 1 of The Web Planet, and episode 1 of The Chase.)

 The Ice Warriors

 In August 1988, BBC Enterprises was in the process of moving out of Villiers House in Ealing.
 During the clearing out, an employee found several film cans pushed to the back of a storage cupboard.
 The cans found were labelled The Ice Warriors episodes 2, 4, 5, 6.
-On inspection of the prints, the can labeled Ice Warriors 2 actually contained episode 1 (the label had all the correct details for episode 1 except for the instalment number).
+On inspection of the prints, the can labelled Ice Warriors 2 actually contained episode 1 (the label had all the correct details for episode 1 except for the instalment number).
 Episodes 4, 5 & 6 were present in their respective cans, thus only leaving episodes 2 and 3 missing.

-Additionally, a can labeled Fury from the Deep episode 6 was also found alongside the other cans, but the print contained a different program.
+Additionally, a can labelled Fury from the Deep episode 6 was also found alongside the other cans, but the print contained a different program.